eurodatacube/eodash-assets/collections/E12c_truck_detections_motorways/E12c_truck_detections_motorways.md

 ## Truck detections motorways

-This indicator aims at showing the economic performance of a country by detecting the amount of moving trucks on motorways in the EU by means of Sentinel-2 cloudless acquisitions between January 2020 and December 2021.
+This indicator shows moving trucks on EU motorways detected in Sentinel-2 cloudless imagery between January 2020 and December 2021.
-The detection method (developed by Henrik Fisser - Julius-Maximilians-University Würzburg, Germany) exploits a temporal sensing offset of the [Sentinel-2 multispectral instrument (MSI)](https://sentinels.copernicus.eu/web/sentinel/technical-guides/sentinel-2-msi/msi-instrument), causing spatially and spectrally distorted signatures of moving objects.
+The detection method enables to detect trucks on a large scale using Sentinel-2 data and was developed in the context of the of the [ESA COVID-19 Custom Script Contest](https://www.esa.int/Applications/Observing_the_Earth/COVID-19_how_can_satellites_help) by Henrik Fisser - Julius-Maximilians-University Würzburg, Germany.

+The method exploits an effect related to the [Sentinel-2 Multispectral Instrument (MSI)](https://earth.esa.int/web/sentinel/technical-guides/sentinel-2-msi/msi-instrument) geometry.
+Sentinel-2 does not see a moving truck once but three times in the red-blue-green wavelengths.
+As the truck keeps traveling during this short time offset, it appears spectrally disassembled.
+This pattern may be used for detecting roaming trucks on roads.
+Although visual inspection cannot confirm that the objects are trucks, this is implied by the ratio between size of different vehicles and a Sentinel-2 pixel (see validation for details).
+However, a confusion with moving vehicles of similar size such as buses may occur.

 In order to generally reduce false detections the computation is constrained to road data from [Open Street Maps (OSM)](https://wiki.openstreetmap.org/wiki/Key:highway).
 The blue dots in Fig. 1 are examples of identified trucks in these subsets.